incraigulous/contentful-sdk/readme.md

 ###What's not implemented?

 - **[Synchronization](https://www.contentful.com/developers/documentation/content-delivery-api/#sync)**.
-I current have no plans to implement it.
-If feel that caching is better suited to a PHP environment.
+There is an open issue to implement the Sync endpoint.
+Take it if you want it.
 - **The Preview API**.
 I do plan on implementing it as I have need for it.
+- Organizations.
+I plan on adding organization support soon, but I haven't decided on the best way to work it in yet.

 ###Contributing